nexusformat/definitions/manual/source/design.rst

 		.. changed from table since sphinx PDF table columns were not sized correctly

-		.. rubric::  Examples of data fields
+		.. rubric::  Examples of fields

 		``variable`` (*NX_NUMBER*)
 			Dimension scale defining an axis of the data.